-Home/Canadian Invoice Creator
+Home/Templates/Canadian Invoice Creator

 Pre-configured for Canadian

-How to Create a Canadian Invoice
+How to Create an Invoice for Canada

 What to Include on a Canadian Invoice